 I had quite a lot of extra 2 ½″ strips and squares left over from some market

-sewing, and as I shared last week I made some patchwork rectangles with several of them.
+sewing, so I made some patchwork rectangles with several of them.
 I stacked everything up and chain pieced all four rectangles pretty quickly.
 Then I cut batting, InsulBrite (a heat resistant product), backings and little hangers for each.

 I again stacked everything up for assembly-line sewing and first did the quilting…then made all of the hanging tabs, made bias binding and finally stitched all the binding on by machine.
 I hand-stitched the final side of the binding down, but you could easily do that by machine as well (you can round the edges using a spool of thread or small cup as a guide, but remember that you’ll need to cut your binding on the bias if you round the edges).

-If you would like to make your own scrappy patchwork pot holders, you can download the PDF here.
-There are two different sizes in the PDF--the version shown above as well as a 16-patch square version.
-I hope you'll have fun making some of these! (please use for your own personal use only).
+If you would like to make your own scrappy patchwork potholders, you can find a PDF here.
+There are two different sizes in the PDF–the version shown above as well as a 16-patch square version.
+I hope you’ll have fun making some of these!

 Thanks so much for stopping by!